kevinveeder/kevinveeder/README.md

 - [NFL Fantasy Predictor --> Draft Board (**START HERE!**)](https://github.com/kevinveeder/nfl-fantasy-predictor-pt2) - web scraping nfl player data, training a model, and outputing a draft board cheat sheet (csv file) for the upcoming season.
 And its all in one python script, what could be better?

 ## Games
-- [Practice Python Challenges](https://github.com/kevinveeder/code-challenge-arena) - practice python coding anywhere with your local device (built with python and claude code assistance)
+- [Practice Python Challenges](https://github.com/kevinveeder/code-challenge-arena) - practice python coding anywhere with your local device (built with python for python users)

 ## Data Science Projects
 - [Sequence Modeling in NLP](https://github.com/kevinveeder/hidden_markov_viterbi_nlp) - implemented/evaluated hidden markov models with viterbi decoding for POS tagging using the brown corpus and smoothing techniques